SandyLuXY/SandyLuXY/README.md

 - ⚡ Fun fact: ...
 -->

-- 👩‍🎓 BS in Computer Science @umich, BS in ECE @sjtu
+- 👩‍🎓 BS in CS @umich, BS in ECE @sjtu
 - 👩‍🎓 I worked in Dr. Jie Liu's research lab
 - 🎵 I joined ByteDance as R&D Intern this summer, working on continuing and creating music with AI
 - 😄 I'm extremely interested in NLP and ML